 Edited by Marie Ginga

-I am a professor, teacher-educator, parent, and partner located in Calgary, Canada.
-I am a seeker of insights beyond what is readily apparent.
-I enjoy board and role-playing games, playing ice—and fantasy—hockey, a good IPA, and have travelled to more than 50 countries and lived in the United States for eleven years, where I taught high school social studies for six of them.
+Cory Wright-Maley is a professor, teacher-educator, parent, and partner located in Calgary, Canada.
+He is a seeker of insights beyond what is readily apparent.
+He enjoys board and role-playing games, playing ice—and fantasy—hockey, a good IPA, and has travelled to more than 50 countries and lived in the United States for eleven years, where he taught high school social studies for six of them.